Prepares students to work in clinical laboratories performing routine analyses on blood and body fluids.

 Program Length: This program is four quarters long, offered in two phases: 23 weeks of academics and 19 weeks of clinical experience.

 Prerequisites: High school diploma or high school equivalency diploma.
-College-level courses in both biology with a lab and chemistry with a lab, completed within five years (unless they hold a bachelor’s degree, then the five year rule does not apply) with a grade of B (3.0) or better, prior to beginning the program.
+College-level courses in both biology with a lab and chemistry with a lab, completed within the last five years (unless they hold a bachelor’s degree, then the five year rule does not apply) and they must have received a grade of B (3.0) or better, prior to beginning the program.
 Speaking, understanding and writing the English language are required.
 To enter the program, a student must meet the prerequisites for college-level reading, writing and math.
 In order to participate in the clinical aspect of the program, students must receive a No Record on File report related to Crimes Against Persons from the Washington State Patrol and students must have current immunizations or laboratory verification of immune status.
 This includes, but is not limited to, Hepatitis B series, Tetanus/Diphtheria, Tuberculosis Test, Measles/Mumps/Rubella, and Varicella as required by contracts with clinical facilities and CDC recommendations.
 Proof of immunizations is required by the last day of class in spring quarter, without exception.
 CPR certification from the American Heart Association with the designation “Health Care Provider” is required prior to commencing clinical rotation.
 A non-refundable fee is charged to each student for the background check.
 Students are required to carry personal health/medical insurance throughout their clinical rotations.
 Quarterly based insurance for students may be purchased; further information is available through the advising and counseling office.
 Students must also pass a color blindness test given prior to entering the program.

 |Course Number||Class Title||Credits|